PhantomAppDevelopment/firebase-as3/storage/README.md

 ## Firebase Rules

-The Firebase Rules are a flexible way to set permissions on who can access certain data.
+The Firebase Rules are a flexible way to set permissions on who can access certain files and data.

 By default all the data is private and can only be accessed by Authenticated users.